piotr07da/EventForging/README.md

 - InMemory database
 - EventStore database integration
 - CosmosDb database integration
+- Event stream caching with memory and Redis implementations
 - Opened for integration with other databases
 - Per command idempotency - ensures that the same command does not get processed more than once
 - Stores conversationId, messageId, and initiatorId for tracking and debugging purposes